 Peter Schunck & Frits Peutz

-The idea was taken further by having a large number of display windows.
-The displays, done by the famous Cologne window-dresser Alexander Ludwig, would draw the attention of shoppers for many years.
+The idea was developed further by means of a large number of display windows.
+The displays, done by the famous Cologne window-dresser Alexander Ludwig, would draw the attention of the shoppers for many years.
 The fact that Schunck had already been involved with new building construction for some time is shown by the commission he had already given in 1927 to the architect Henri Dassen, who was active in the center of Heerlen.